apache/infrastructure-website/content/pages/services-tools.md

   * Synchronize Git repositories.
   * Use the OTP Calculator to generate passwords for the OTP or S/Key one-time-password systems (generally, PMC members).

+### Getting notices of infrastructure events
+You can subscribe to notices of infrastructure events that you want to know about, ranging from Subversion commits to emails to specific lists.
+[Learn more here](pypubsub.html).

 ### Tools for ASF projects